Vibrant ministry areas for mission at the heart of our communities

 Ministry areas are the structure we are using to journey together with God as a pilgrim people, turning that vision into reality.

-We provide guidelines, principles and support so that each ministry area can develop its own way of working, allowing it to be appropriate to its own communities.
-A core part of these principles are ‘the 12 headings’ which describe our aspirations for a ministry area.
+We provide guidelines, principles, best practice and support so that each ministry area can develop its own way of working, allowing it to be appropriate to its own communities.
+A core part of these principles are ‘the 12 hallmarks’ which describe what a vibrant ministry area for mission could look like.
 It gives us a destination to head for – how we relate to our communities and worship together, ways we grow as disciples, being a people of mission and outreach, the practicalities of leadership and infrastructure.